 If freelancing isn’t what they’re looking for, they can always become an entrepreneur.
 This allows them to work as much or as little as they want on a specific idea, project, or type.

-It’s quite intriguing to work freelance or become an entrepreneur because it allows ideas from one person to be heard and developed instead of having it get lost in the crowd.
+It’s quite intriguing to work freelance or start your own business because it allows ideas from one person to be heard and developed instead of having it get lost in the crowd.

 In the end, there is so much happening in this field.
 There is a large opportunity to grow.